 As part of this program, Council have engaged consultants to prepare technical studies to support the preparation of a planning proposal for Westmead South.
-The planning proposal, if endorsed by Council and the Department of Planning and Environment, will amend the relevant controls in Cumberland Local Environmental Plan 2021 and the Cumberland Development Control Plan 2021 to facilitate the draft Westmead South Master Plan.
+The planning proposal, if endorsed by Council and the Department of Planning, Housing and Infrastructure, seeks to amend the relevant controls in Cumberland Local Environmental Plan 2021 and the Cumberland Development Control Plan 2021 to facilitate the draft Westmead South Master Plan.